menu

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Driscoll is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Driscoll is a city of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Driscoll who work in personal care services (37.93%), sales jobs (23.37%), and healthcare suport services (8.05%).

-A relatively large number of people in Driscoll telecommute to their jobs.
-Overall, about 13.50% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.50% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Despite the fact that it is a small city, Driscoll has quite a few people who take public transportation – mostly the bus - for their daily commute to work.
 This helps to fill a real need in the city for affordable transportation.